aarcher19/aarcher19/README.md

 These experiences reinforced my belief in the value of teamwork, communication, and adaptability.

 🚀 As a developer, I love diving into front-end and back-end technologies and exploring innovative solutions.
 I'm currently immersed in the world of
-JavaScript, React, Node.js, Express, and MongoDB, constantly seeking to expand my skill set and contribute to impactful projects.
+JavaScript, React, Node.js, Express, and MySQL, constantly seeking to expand my skill set and contribute to impactful projects.

 💼 I'm currently pursuing an apprenticeship at ERA Solutions, a company that shares my passion for empowering Veterans in the tech industry and building meaningful websites and applications.